geeberish/mucapstone/README.md

 ### `BTTermClient.sh`

 - **Purpose:**
-  Run on the client device (e.g., laptop/tablet) to initiate a Bluetooth serial terminal connection to a remote target.
+  Run on the client device (e.g., laptop/tablet) to initiate a Bluetooth serial terminal connection to a remote target (we used a Raspberry Pi 5 with our custom ISO).
 - **What it does:**
   - Binds the Bluetooth serial port to the target device's MAC address.
   - Launches a terminal session (`screen`) over the Bluetooth connection.